oerdnj/dp2025/main.typ

 === ANTRAG

 The ANTRAG authors provided a implementation in a form of a benchmark.
-The implementation is definitely not suitable for integration into other projects, but the integration has been completed for the purposes of this work by integrating the source code of ANTRAG-512 into the BIND 9 source code and embedding the GMP (FIXME) shared library into the source tree.
+The implementation is definitely not suitable for integration into other projects, but the integration has been completed for the purposes of this work by integrating the source code of ANTRAG-512 into the BIND 9 source code and embedding the GMP shared library into the source tree.
 The result can be found in the `ondrej/pqc-antrag` branch of the BIND 9 source code repository.

+Antrag-512 variant has been tested in this study.

 == Experimental Setup